 Improving warehouse layout makes workers’ jobs more straightforward, regardless of the additional equipment they use.
 Plus, the way you arrange the warehouse will also determine the volume of products your space can hold.
 With adequate planning and placement, your facility can maximize the number of products it stores.

 5. Arrange Inventory Distribution Based on Demand

 How you use your warehouse will help you optimize its organization.
-For example, warehouses that ship directly to consumers have unique needs for fulfilling larger numbers of small orders than wholesale distributors receive.
+For example, warehouses that ship according to a DTC system have unique needs for fulfilling larger numbers of small orders than wholesale distributors receive.
 Therefore, an organization designed to speed up pickers’ ability to fill orders is even more crucial in these facilities.
 Rather than making room for lift trucks to pull pallets for orders, these facilities will need to separate space for lift trucks to stock racks and for pedestrian traffic to pick the orders.
 Using a system that allows for stocking from the rear and picking from the front can avoid collisions between trucks and pedestrians.

 Facilities that fulfill large orders for retailers will need to have space for lift trucks and pallet lifts to move pallets off racks for stocking and picking.
 Wider aisles in front of the racks can accommodate the need for more vehicular traffic in these facilities.

 In all instances, stocking sought-after products closer to the docks reduces the time spent in retrieving those goods.
 Rarely pulled or out-of-season items can go toward the back of the warehouse or on higher racks to free space for more in-demand goods.
 Optimizing a warehouse to best accommodate the type of orders it fulfills ensures that it meets everyone’s needs.

 For maximum efficiency, every inch of space in your warehouse should provide a function.
 Don’t waste space on rarely needed items.
 Also, if some products go out of season, do not order more until their demand increases the next season.